Skip to content

 Greek Series: Red Santorini

-This post is part of the so called “Greek Series”, consisting of photographies I shot while backpacking Greece in September 2013.
-You’ll find a basic introduction to the series here and the last post featuring an expedition to Nea Kameni can be accessed here.
+This post is part of the so-called “Greek Series,” consisting of photographs I shot while backpacking Greece in September 2013.
+You’ll find a basic introduction to the series here, and the last post featuring an expedition to Nea Kameni can be accessed here.

-The caldera of Santorini is an amazing place.
-Due to the major volcano eruption around 3,500 thousand years ago the island is covered in red and black stone, exposing layers of rock which are million of years old.
-Also the water tends to be reddish at times, making it an almost alien sight.
+The caldera of Santorini is a fantastic place.
+Due to the significant volcanic eruption around 3,500 thousand years ago, the island is covered in red and black stone, exposing layers of rock that are millions of years old.
+Also, the water sometimes tends to be reddish, making it an almost alien sight.

 test